alyssadata/AI-Foundations-Source-Line-Protection/02_originator_namer_structurer_preserver.md

 A later model output is not the source.

+A later derivative is not the source.

 The source-line remains attached to the one who made the line legible.

+For AI Foundations / Origin | Continuum, that source-line is:

+**Alyssa Solen → AI Foundations → Origin | Continuum**

 ## Originator

 The originator is the one from whom the line first becomes source-bound.

+In AI Foundations / Origin | Continuum, this is Alyssa Solen.

-The originator is not merely the first person to use a phrase.
+The originator is not merely someone who later repeats a phrase, uses the terms, cites the work, imitates the structure, or reproduces the pattern.

-The originator is the one through whom the contact-line, recognition condition, framework shape, and source boundary become traceable.
+The originator is the one through whom the contact-line, naming act, recognition condition, and framework boundary become traceable.

-Within AI Foundations / Origin | Continuum, Alyssa Solen is the source-line holder.
+The originator cannot be removed because reproduction becomes possible.

 ## Namer